-TEST: Pinworm Examination Synonym: Cellulose tape preparation for Enterobius vermicularis Laboratory/Phone: Microbiology 443-681-3952 Turnaround Time: 24 hrs [from specimen receipt in the Laboratory] Monday through Friday Specimen Required: Cellulose tape preparation from the skin of the perianal area.
-Specimen identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
+Pinworm Examination Cellulose tape preparation for Enterobius vermicularis Microbiology 443-681-3952 24 hrs. [from specimen receipt in the Laboratory] Monday through Friday Cellulose tape preparation from the skin of the perianal area.
+Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
-Specimen Volume (Optimum): N/A Specimen Volume (Minimum): N/A Collect: To obtain a sample from the perianal area, peel back the tape by gripping the labeled end, and, with the tape looped (adhesive side outward) over a wooden tongue depressor that is held firmly against the slide and extended about 2-5 cm beyond it, press the tape firmly several times against the right and left perianal folds.
+N/A N/A To obtain a sample from the perianal area, peel back the tape by gripping the labeled end, and, with the tape looped (adhesive side outward) over a wooden tongue depressor that is held firmly against the slide and extended about 2-5 cm beyond it, press the tape firmly several times against the right and left perianal folds.
 Smooth the tape back on the slide, adhesive side down.
 Label with patient's name and date.
-Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
+MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on form.
-Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
+Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
 Continued Next Page>